risk-first/website/Staging-And-Classifying.md

 # Staging and Classifying

+![Staged and Classified Beetle Collection, (Credit: Fir0002, Wikipedia)](images/Beetle_collection_short.jpg)

 Our tour is complete.

-![Staged and Classified Beetle Collection, (Credit: Fir0002, Wikipedia)](images/Beetle_collection_short.jpg)

 But if we are good collectors, then before we finish we should _[Stage](https://en.wikipedia.org/wiki/Entomological_equipment_for_mounting_and_storage)_ our specimens and do some work in classifying what we've seen.

 ## Towards A "Periodic Table" Of Risks

 As we said [at the start](A-Pattern-Language), Risk-First is all about developing _A Pattern Language_.
-We can use the terms like "[Feature Risk](Feature-Risk)"_ or "[Learning Curve Risk](Communication-Risk#learning-curve-risk)" to _explain_ phenomena we see on software projects.
-If we want to [De-Risk](De-Risking) our work, we need to be able to explain what the risks are, and what we expect to do about them.
+We can use the terms like "[Feature Risk](Feature-Risk)" or "[Learning Curve Risk](Communication-Risk#learning-curve-risk)" to explain phenomena we see on software projects.
+If we want to [De-Risk](De-Risking) our work, we need this power of explanation so we can talk about how to go about it.

 ![Periodic Table of Risks](images/generated/staging-and-classifying/periodic-table-large.png)

-The diagram above compiles all of the risks we've seen so far on the journey across the risk landscape.
+The diagram above compiles all of the risks we've seen so far on our tour across the [Risk Landscape](Risk-Landscape).
 Just like a periodic table, there are perhaps others left to discover.   _Unlike_ a periodic table, these risks are not completely distinct: they mix like paint and blend into one another.

 If you've been reading closely, you'll notice that a number of themes come up again and again within the different sections.
-Concepts like **Abstraction**, **Evolution** and **Fit**.
-Although we've been looking at patterns of risk across software projects, it's time to look at the _patterns within the patterns_.
+It's time to look at the _patterns within the patterns_.

 ## The Power Of Abstractions